Wistman's Wood: History

-The Buller Stone, a boulder to the east of the wood, commemorates an attempt in 1866 to date the trees, when Wentworth Buller (with permission from the Duchy) felled an oak.
-It has been estimated to be 168 years old.
+The Buller Stone, a boulder to the east of the wood, commemorates an attempt in 1866 to date the trees, when Wentworth Buller (with permission from the Duchy) felled an oak, which was estimated to be close to 168 years old.

 Myths, art and literature

 The wood has been the inspiration for numerous artists, poets, and photographers.
-It appears in hundreds of 19th century accounts.
+It appears in hundreds of 19th-century accounts.
 One tradition holds that it was planted by Isabella de Fortibus (1237–93).

+Wistman's Wood and the folk tale of the 'Wild Hunt' served as the inspiration for the setting of Sir Arthur Conan Doyle's Sherlock Holmes novel The Hound of the Baskervilles following Doyle's visit to the wood.

 The wood is described in detail and discussed as a point of great interest in The Tree (1978), an essay on naturalism by English novelist John Fowles.

 The name of Wistman's Wood may derive from the dialect word "wisht", meaning "eerie/uncanny" or "pixie-led/haunted".
 The legendary Wild Hunt in Devon, whose hellhounds are known as Yeth (Heath) or Wisht Hounds in the Devonshire dialect, is particularly associated with Wistman's Wood.